-In the following, we describe the main characteristics of the scenario used in the experiments.
+We describe here the main characteristics of the scenario used in the experiments.

 The network includes 10 cloud sites, among which 7 are managed by data centers and the others are purely P2P.
 The specification of the nodes' resources is reported in Table II.
 Volunteer nodes are less computationally powerful since they correspond to mobile devices such as laptops.
 We consider different cloud configurations which differ in the number of participating volunteer nodes (from 100 to 3,000), each one belonging to one cloud site.
-Every site is managed by a supernode which can be run on top of a data center or a volunteer node.
-The overlay network is semihierarchical with supernodes which have connections with peers of other sites, and normal nodes which have connections only in the same site.
-Each node joining the network notifies its status (online, going offline) to the corresponding supernode, and receives a list of neighbors - a random subset of the volunteer nodes in the same site.
+Every site is managed by a supernode that can be run on top of a data center or a volunteer node.
+The overlay network is semi-hierarchical with supernodes that have connections with peers of other sites and normal nodes that have connections only in the same site.
+Each node joining the network notifies its status (online, going offline) to the corresponding supernode and receives a list of neighbors (a random subset of the volunteer nodes in the same site).

 Each node acts both as task producer and consumer.
-Nodes share their resources to address tasks execution requests coming from other nodes, but can also create requests for their tasks.
-We consider that nodes execute tasks in exclusive application environments, allocating for this purpose a Virtual Machine (VM), which is released when the execution of the task is completed.
+Nodes share their resources to address tasks execution requests coming from other nodes but can also create requests for their tasks.
+We consider that nodes execute tasks in exclusive application environments, allocating for this purpose a Virtual Machine (VM) with the necessary resources that is released when the task completes its execution.
 A task is accepted for execution by a node only if the latter is able to guarantee its completion within its deadline, otherwise the task is discarded.
 A completed task marks a hit for the node on which it has been executed.
-The cost of communication is computed by means of the simple yet realistic models of underlying communication network described in [11].
+The cost of communication is calculated assuming one of the simple yet realistic models of underlying communication network described in [12].

-The workload model we considered is the Google Cloud Backend [6], described in [12].
-There, task requirements are characterized by CPU cycles and memory occupation.
-Since the workload data are partially obfuscated [6], we did some assumptions, such as a QoS (Quality of Service) parameter defined by a deadline (more restrictive for small tasks), after which task execution is considered to be useless.
+As workload model we consider the Google Cloud Backend [6] described in [13].
+There the tasks requirements are characterized by their duration, CPU requirements and main memory.
+Since the data provided in [6], [13] contains some obfuscated information we have done some assumptions, moreover we have assumed a QoS (Quality of Service) parameter defined by a deadline (more restrictive for the small tasks) after which the task execution is considered useless.
 Tasks attributes are reported in Table III.
-The duration of the simulated scenario is of 1 hour, with a granularity of ten milliseconds.

-The task arrival model is taken from [12], i.e., based on Markovian processes.
-The inter-arrival time between two consecutive tasks is modeled as an exponential random variable with mean value equal to 600 ms for large tasks, and 200 ms for small tasks.
-From a queue theoretic point of view, the scenario can be seen as a queue model where data centers are modeled as $M/G/m/\infty$ queues, while the volunteers are modeled as $M/G/1/\infty$ queues.
-I.e., task arrivals are modeled by a Markovian process (M), service time follows a generic (G) distribution, data centers have m VMs, volunteers have 1 VM each, and task queues are unbounded.
+The task arrival model is described [13].
+More precisely, it considers that task arrivals can be modeled by a Markovian processes, i.e. the inter-arrival time between two consecutive tasks can be modeled as an exponential random variable with mean value equal to 600 ms for large tasks and 200 ms for small tasks.
+From a queue theoretic point of view, the simulated scenario can be seen as a queue model where data center nodes are modeled as $M/G/m/+\infty$ queues, while the volunteer nodes are modeled as $M/G/1/+\infty$ queues.
+I.e. task arrival is modeled as generic Markovian (M) process (Poisson in our case); the task service time follows a generic (G) distribution; we consider the presence of 1 VM in each volunteer node and m VMs in data centers; and task queues are unbounded $(+\infty)$.